michaelgaultjr/dev-cms/README.md

     "version": "1.0.0",
-    "base": "/example", // base route for plugin router. optional "description": "This is an example plugin", // optional "options": { // any options you want to pass to your plugin when it's loaded. optional "test": true,
+    "base": "/example", // base route for plugin router. optional "description": "This is an example plugin", // optional "enabled": true // optional, true or false, defaults to true if not specified "options": { // any options you want to pass to your plugin when it's loaded. optional "test": true,
         "can_be": "whatever_you_want"